 If you’re a bot lover (we won’t tell), prepare for a social strategy self-destruct starting NOW.
 Here’s why.

 No Automatic Followings/Un-Followings

-With the coming API deprecation, services will no longer be able to offer app or automated methods of Instagram relationships through mass following, or un-following.
+With the API deprecation originally scheduled for Summer 2018, services are now no longer able to offer app or automated methods of Instagram relationships through mass following, or un-following.
 If a user wishes to continue habitual (un)following, they’ll have to do it manually by thumb, and keep track of the who and when themselves.

 But that’s not all…